What Is HR Contract Management Extraction?Employee Onboarding Data Automation

 3

 The vision model reads every page of every contract.
-It finds the start date on page 1 of one agreement and buried in a Schedule A on page 9 of another — both land in the same "Start Date" column.
-It knows the difference between a base salary figure and a bonus target percentage, and maps each to its correct field.
+It finds the start date on page 1 of one agreement and inside an exhibit on page 8 of another — both land in the same "Start Date" column.
+It distinguishes base salary from signing bonus and bonus target, mapping each to the correct field.
+It reads probation language as "three months" or "90 calendar days" and normalizes both to the same date-based output.

 4

-Download as Excel (XLSX), CSV, or JSON — or write directly into Google Sheets.
+Download as Excel, CSV, or JSON — or write directly into Google Sheets.
 Each employee gets one row with every field in its own column.
-The output maps directly to HRIS import formats: one upload push instead of 14 fields typed per employee.
+The output maps directly to your HRIS import format: instead of typing 12 fields per employee across 30 hires, you upload one file.
+The employment contract to Excel tool runs this exact workflow end to end.

 JPG/PNG/PDF AI Extraction